codacy/codacy-dartanalyzer/docs/description/unnecessary_overrides.md

 It's valid to override a member in the following cases:

-* if a type (return type or a parameter type) is not the exactly the same as the super method,
+* if a type (return type or a parameter type) is not the exactly the same as the super member,
 * if the `covariant` keyword is added to one of the parameters,
 * if documentation comments are present on the member,
-* if the member has annotations other than `@override`.
+* if the member has annotations other than `@override`,
+* if the member is not annotated with `@protected`, and the super member is.

 `noSuchMethod` is a special method and is not checked by this rule.